rjtanner/sciserver_cookbooks/xmm/analysis-xmm-ABC-guide-EPIC-image-filtering.md

       format_version: '1.3'
       jupytext_version: 1.16.0
   kernelspec:
-    display_name: (xmmsas)
+    display_name: (heasoft)
     language: python
-    name: conda-env-xmmsas-py
+    name: conda-env-heasoft-py
 ---

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-# ABC Guide for XMM-Newton -- Part 1
+# ABC Guide for XMM-Newton -- EPIC Image Creation and Basic Filtering
 <hr style="border: 2px solid #fadbac" />

-- **Description:** XMM-Newton ABC Guide, Chapter 6, Part 1.
+- **Description:** XMM-Newton ABC Guide, EPIC Image Creation and Basic Filtering.
 - **Level:** Beginner
 - **Data:** XMM observation of the Lockman Hole (obsid=0123700101)
-- **Requirements:** Must be run using the `HEASARCv6.35` image.
+- **Requirements:** Must be run using the `HEASARCv6.35` (or higher) image, along with pySAS version 2.0.
 Run in the <tt>(xmmsas)</tt> conda environment on Sciserver.
 You should see <tt>(xmmsas)</tt> at the top right of the notebook.
 If not, click there and select <tt>(xmmsas)</tt>.
 - **Credit:** Ryan Tanner (April 2024)
 - **Support:** <a href="https://heasarc.gsfc.nasa.gov/docs/xmm/xmm_helpdesk.html">XMM Newton GOF Helpdesk</a>
-- **Last verified to run:** 26 March 2025, for SAS v22.1 and pySAS v1.4.8
+- **Last verified to run:** 21 July 2025, for SAS v22.1 and pySAS v2.0

 <hr style="border: 2px solid #fadbac" />
 <!-- #endregion -->

-## Introduction
+## 1. Introduction
-This tutorial is based on Chapter 6 from the The [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide") prepared by the NASA/GSFC XMM-Newton Guest Observer Facility.
+This tutorial is based on Chapter 7 from [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide") prepared by the NASA/GSFC XMM-Newton Guest Observer Facility.
 This notebook assumes you are at least minimally familiar with pySAS on SciServer (see the [Long pySAS Introduction](./analysis-xmm-long-intro.md "Long pySAS Intro")).

 #### SAS Tasks to be Used